lainio/err2/README.md

 See more information from `err2.Handle`'s documentation.
 It supports several error-handling scenarios.
-And remember that you can have as many error handlers per function as you need, as well as you can chain error handling functions per `err2.Handle` that allows you to build new error handling middleware for your own purposes.
+And remember that you can have as many error handlers per function as you need.
+You can also chain error handling functions per `err2.Handle` that allows you to build new error handling middleware for your own purposes.